John Randel Jr.: Life in Randelia

 Randel did not let the rejection stop him.
 He got the Mechanics Institute to examine his proposal and make their evaluation public, got clearance from the chief engineer of the fire department, and altered the model slightly and re-presented it to the Board of Aldermen.
 He showed the model at an American Institute fair in Castle Garden and displayed a new model of the elevated railway at the New York Crystal Palace in 1853.
 Unfortunately for Randel, none of these efforts ended in a contract with the city to build his proposed system; it did, however, get him involved in more litigation.
 Randel also made a proposal to the Board for a railroad and roadway to be built above the wharves and encircle the city, which he called "The City Belt Railway and Depot" and "The City Belt Avenue", which he imagined to be about 28 mi long.
 This plan the aldermen liked better, but still nothing came of it.

 Filing lawsuits against numerous people, as well as being sued by others, was nothing new for Randel.
 His lawsuits were often about money Randel thought he was owed, or debts that he was not able to pay.
-On the other hand, some of the legal actions seem to be simply frivolous, such as when Randel lost a piece of jewelry and had all the workers on the estate looking for it, until someone showed up claiming to have found the pin by the river.
+But some of the legal actions seem to have been simply frivolous, such as when Randel lost a piece of jewelry and had all the workers on the estate looking for it, until someone showed up claiming to have found the pin by the river.
 Randel attempted to have a grand jury indict the man, but the case was dismissed.
 It seems clear the Randel saw the legal system as a cure-all for every problem, large or small.